tomjoht/tomjoht.github.io/_posts/2017/8/2017-08-05-why-stack-overflow-documentation-effort-failed.md

 * **Missed out on industry standard doc platform**.
 We might have abandoned all our fragmented tools and just started using Stack Overflow's platform for documentation.
 This could have eliminated a lot of tool tinkering and inefficiency while introducing a standard industry-wide platform and format for tech docs.

 * **Not forced into more interesting careers.** If Documentation had ended the careers of technical writers, we could have potentially transitioned into more interesting lines of work.
 I've always wanted to join the CIA, military, or police force.
-If tech writing had been serious threatened by the Stack Overflow Documentation model, it might have forced me to look elsewhere.
+If tech writing had been seriously threatened by the Stack Overflow Documentation model, it might have forced me to look elsewhere.
 As is, I'll probably just keep my boring ol' tech writer job.
 (I'm mostly kidding here.
 I love writing docs.)

 ## How could Documentation be tweaked for success?